qirunzeng/qirunzeng.github.io/_pages/teaching.md

     2023 Fall, USTC, School of Mathematical Science<br>

-    The exercise course handouts can be found [here](./../files/MathematicalAnalysis.pdf)
+    The exercise course handouts can be found
+    <a href="./../files/MathematicalAnalysis.pdf"
+        target="_blank" rel="noopener noreferrer">here</a>.
 </div>